GovReady/govready-q/README.md

 Then visit site at https://govready-q.cfapps.io

+Notes:
-Note: To vendor all of the requirements with `pip` it seems you have to have MySQL installed locally (shrug).
+* To vendor all of the requirements with `pip` it seems you have to have MySQL installed locally (shrug).
 Try `brew install mysql` on OsX.
+* Suggestions for migrations at: https://docs.cloudfoundry.org/devguide/services/migrate-db.html

 ## Deployment